Sourenm/chat-app/README.md

 ### Knowledge Base (RAG)

-The new **Knowledge Base** tab allows you to upload `.pdf`, `.csv`, `.txt`, and `.md` files, index them locally using FAISS, and query them for grounded, citation-backed answers.
+The new **Knowledge Base** tab allows you to upload `.pdf`, `.csv`, `.txt`, and `.md` files, with optional legal mode for PDFs to resolve clause references and relative dates, index them locally using FAISS, and query them for grounded, citation-backed answers.
 You can also delete entire indexes along with their uploaded files.

 <div align="center">
   <img src="./gifs/rag_2.gif" alt="Knowledge Base (RAG)" width="80%" />